hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 # The animation declaration

 According to MDN, the animation CSS property is a shorthand property for the following properties: animation-name, animation-duration, animation-timing-function, animation-delay, animation-iteration-count, animation-direction, animation-fill-mode, and animation-play-state.
+Whew, that's a lot of properties.
 For the case of the floating cat, I'm only using the following animation properties:

 * **animation-name:** float (this refers to @keyframe defined below)
 * **duration:** 4s (this refers to the numbers of seconds your animation will take from start to finish)